Nurul Islam Farooqi

-Maulana Sheikh Nurul Islam Farooqi (নুরুল ইসলাম ফারুকী) was a Bangladeshi Islamic scholar, businessman, politician and preacher.
+Maulana Sheikh Nurul Islam Farooqi (নুরুল ইসলাম ফারুকী) was a Bangladeshi Islamic scholar, businessman, politician, and preacher.
 He was killed by unknown assailants in 2014.

 Background

-Nurul Islam Farooqi was born on 24 November 1959 in the village of Nawtari Nobabganj, Panchagarh district.
+Nurul Islam Farooqi was born on 24 November 1959 in the village of Naotari Nawabganj, Boda Upazila, Panchagarh district.
 His father, Jamshed Ali, was a scholar.
 Farooqi anchored such programs as Shantir Pothe and Kafela on Channel I, and Haq Kotha on MyTv.
-He served as the Khatib of Supreme Court mosque.
+He served as the Khatib of the Supreme Court mosque.
 Politically, he was a presidium member and the international affairs secretary of Ahle Sunnat Wal Jamaat and served as the presidium member of Bangladesh Islami Front, a platform of several Islamist groups.
 Apart from this, he owned a Hajj agency known as Faruque Tours and Travels.

 Death

-On 27 August 2014, Farooqi was killed by 8-10 unknown assailants in his Rajabazar office.
-Earlier a woman, mystery who had telephoned him repeatedly in order to visit him at his home.
+On 27 August 2014, Farooqi was killed by 8–10 unknown assailants in his Rajabazar office.
+Earlier a mystery woman had telephoned him repeatedly in order to visit him at his home.
 Witnesses said the woman, who was in her forties, was nervous and behaved oddly during her two-hour stay at Farooqi's house.
-His family claimed that several youth had come to the house to talk over Hajj and killed him.
-According to a local imam, two youths came to his house at around 8:30 PM and 6-7 armed youths entered the house and demanded all the money he had.
+His family claimed that several youths had come to the house to talk over Hajj and killed him.
+According to a local imam, two youths came to his house at around 8:30 PM, and 6–7 armed youths entered the house and demanded all the money he had.
 When Farooqi said that he had around 100,000 taka at home, they said this money would not do for so many of them.
 They tied his hands and legs with clothes in his bedroom and slaughtered him before leaving.
 His family was left unharmed.